 We were completely satisfied with our room.
 Each of us had a queen size bed and that was the only thing we actually used in our room besides the bathroom.

 The bathroom was large with a bathtub but with just a shower curtain, so the water was all around the floor after every shower we took.
-We didn’t have any hotel shampoo or shower gel for like the first 3 days.
+We didn’t have any hotel shampoo or shower gel for the first 3 days.
 After the third day the guy who was cleaning our room and didn’t speak English at all, but greeted us so kindly every time he saw us anyway, ran after my friend and gave her plenty of shampoos.

 Besides that, we had a tv in our room we never used or a telephone that rang just once on our last day to woke us up to catch our plane home.

-Each room had its own fridge with a daily supply of drinking water, or even safe we never used.
+Each room had its own fridge with a daily supply of drinking water, or even a safe we never used.
 We had a huge wardrobe even though I was dumping most of my clothes on a chair.

 Our bungalow was like 5 minutes walk from the beach.
 3 minutes to the closest pool where we spend most of our time.
-4 minutes to the main building with reception, wifi and dining room where food was served.
+4 minutes to the main building with reception, wifi, and dining room where food was served.
 Pretty good I would say considering the general size of the resort.